 If you have questions about the exemption or training, contact Angela Catena, Title IX Coordinator, at email@example.com.

 If you find training regarding Active Shooter situations to be triggering due to an experience, please contact Byron Piatt, Emergency Manager, at 505-277-0330 to request an exemption from the training.

 Why do we need to take the training annually?

+The State of New Mexico’s Risk Management Division requires safety loss prevention and control (Basic Annual Safety Training) and employment related civil rights (Discrimination and Harassment) training to be provided to employees on at least an annual basis (Loss Prevention and Control Training, 22.214.171.124).
 Furthermore, the United States Occupational Safety and Health Administration (OSHA) states, “The employer shall provide the education required . . . upon initial employment and at least annually thereafter” (OSHA 1910.157 and OSHA 1910.1200).
-These regulations are why Intersections: Preventing Discrimination and Harassment and Basic Annual Safety Training (BAST) are required annually.
+These regulations are why Harassment and Discrimination Prevention and Basic Annual Safety Training (BAST) are required annually.

 If you have any questions please contact Employee & Organizational Development at 505-277-1555 or via email at firstname.lastname@example.org